palak25bhi10116-tech/Palak25bhi10116/README.md

 **Invalid Amount (Text Input)**: Input text, like 'hello', for the amount, and USD for the currency.
 The expected outcome is a specific error message stating: "Invalid input.
 Please enter a valid number."

 **Invalid Amount (Negative Value)**: Input a negative number, like -100, for the amount, and USD for the currency.
 The expected outcome is a specific error message stating: "Amount must be a positive number."

-**Unsupported Currency**: Input 100 INR for the amount and an unsupported code, like 'ABC', for the currency.
-The expected outcome is an error message stating: "Invalid currency code.
-Please choose from: [list of supported codes]."

-##Screenshots

 A folder named /screenshots is included in the repository and contains images of the application running successfully in the terminal for visual proof.